mcmpdouglas/jekyll-now/_posts/2017-03-31-OMERO-Update-Coming-Up.md

 ![OMERO 5.3.0](http://www.openmicroscopy.org/site/support/ome-artwork/omero-logos/omero-logo-400.png)

 A [new version of OMERO](http://downloads.openmicroscopy.org/omero/5.3.0/) with new features and upgrades is out now!
 I am planning to upgrade the server on **Friday, April 14th 2017**.
+The OMERO server will be **down** the whole day

 You'll have to upgrade your OMERO Insight client to version 5.3.0 to connect to OMERO. **Your current version won't work anymore.**